myst729/Vuelog/docs/userdata/posts/2017/add-posts-or-pages.md

 ]
 ```

-There are 2 mandatory fields:
+There are two mandatory fields:

-- Set `title` to the page’s title.
+- `title` is the page’s title.
 Page title supports multiple languages, please read [multiple languages support](#/blog/docs/2017/multiple-languages-support) for more information.
-- Set `slug` to the markdown file’s name (without extension).
+- `slug` must be set to the markdown file’s name (without extension).

-There are 4 optional fields that accept boolean values:
+There are four optional fields that accept boolean values:

-- Set `exclude` to `true` will exclude the page from `/archive` list.
+- Set `exclude` to `true` will exclude the page from archive view (`/archive`).
 - Set `titleless` to `true` will hide the title in page view.
 - Set `commentless` to `true` will turn off comments for the page, more on [use social commenting services](#/blog/docs/2017/use-social-commenting-services).
 - Set `draft` to `true` will make the page inaccessible for visitors.